PedrooFelix/Insights-Business/README.md

 The goal is to answer the following questions regarding our operation.
 You must use SQL queries and plot the output of each SQL query using Tableau.

-As deliverable files, we will ask you for a .sql file with the queries used and a Tableau .twbx file where you plotted the results, plus the file you used to load the data into Tableau (i.e .csv, .xlsx, etc.)

 **Questions**:

 1. Calculate the number of orders per day of the week, distinguishing if the orders are on_demand.